bryantgillespie/directus-sdk-typegen/README.md

 # Directus SDK Types Generator

-🚧 This is currently in development and the generated types are not perfect. 🚧

 Opinionated CLI tool and library to generate TypeScript types from Directus collections to use with the Directus SDK.

 Generates the individual interfaces for the Directus collections and a `Schema` type that collects all the interfaces together for use with the Directus SDK.